openstack/tacker/doc/source/user/etsi_vnf_change_current_vnf_package.rst

 You can refer to :doc:`./vnf-package` for the operation of uploading VNF package.

-The sample packages for the following four cases can be obtained from the following links.

-* `VNF Package for Common instantiate`_

-* `change from image to image`_ flavour_id=image

-* `change from image to volume`_ flavour_id=image

-* `change from volume to image`_ flavour_id=volume

-* `change from volume to volume`_ flavour_id=volume

 .. note::
-   You can deploy a VM directly by image, or you can create a volume by image first, and then create a VM by the volume.
-Therefore, when updating the image of the VM, there will be four cases.
-The above four links correspond to four cases respectively.
+   You can deploy a VM directly by image or volume.
+   Therefore, when updating the
+   image of the VM, there will be two cases.

-   Use the common VNF package and the flavor_id after the above four links to instantiate, and then use the VNF package in the corresponding link to execute ``change current vnf package`` operation, you can update the image of the VM in the following four ways.
+   Use the common VNF package and the flavor_id to instantiate, and then use the VNF package in the corresponding link to execute ``change current vnf package`` operation, you can update the image of the VM in the following two ways.

    1. change VM created by image to VM created by new image

-   2. change VM created by image to VM created by volume

-   3. change VM created by volume to VM created by image

-   4. change VM created by volume to VM created by new volume
+   2. change VM created by volume to VM created by new volume

 Change Current VNF Package
 --------------------------